Global Criminal Justice in the Hague

 Eligibility

-Second and third year Forensic Science students are eligible to apply.
+Second year Forensic Science students are eligible to apply for this opportunity.
 There is a maximum of 30 places available, with a minimum of 15 participants required for this opportunity to take place.
 Students are recommended to check the eligibility criteria before applying.

 About